Personalized Federated Learning with Exact Stochastic Gradient Descent: Experiments

-For all datasets except Omniglot which is personalized by design, i.e.\ for MNIST, CIFAR-10, Fashion-Mnist and EMNIST, we artificially simulate personalized FL problems by varying the \emph{degree of personalization}.
-This is quantified by the size $K$ of classes randomly assigned to each client from the total set of classes, so that the smaller the $K$ is, the higher the personalization is, since the probability of class overlap among clients reduces with smaller $K$ values.
-We consider three degrees of personalization. (i) ``high-pers'' where each client has $K=2$ randomly chosen classes from the total set of $C$ classes ($C=10$ for MNIST, CIFAR-10, Fashion-MNIST and $C=62$ for EMNIST), (ii) ``medium-pers'' where $C/2$ classes are randomly assigned to each client, and (iii) ``no-pers'' where all clients have data points from all $C$ classes, i.e.\ all clients solve the same task.
+For all datasets, except Omniglot, which is personalized by design, i.e., for MNIST, CIFAR-10, Fashion-Mnist and EMNIST, we artificially simulate personalized FL problems by varying the degree of personalization.
+This is quantified by the size $K$ of classes randomly assigned to each client from the total set of classes, so that the smaller $K$ is, the higher the degree of personalization is, since the probability of class overlap among clients reduces with smaller $K$ values.

-Having specified the subset of classes per client, we distribute the data to the clients through the Round Robin (RR) algorithm \citep{yang2019scheduling}, which distributes approximately equal-sized partitions of the data per class to each client; see Appendix \ref{subsec:datasetsplit} for more details.

-\paragraph{Optimizers and hyperparameter search.} Despite the theoretical advantages of plain SGD, in practice when running our PFLEGO algorithm we found out that it is more effective for the server update over $\theta$ to apply the popular Adam optimizer \citep{adam}, which (unlike simple SGD) uses parameter-wise learning rates and in practice accelerates convergence.
-Adam is appropriate to use for global parameter $\theta$ as it is straightforward for the server to store moving averages for the first and second moments of the gradients, as required by Adam \citep{adam}.

-In contrast, for the client specific parameters, we use SGD.
-Also, for simplicity the clients apply gradient steps over their entire datasets, instead of sub-sampling subsets or minibatches, so that SGD reduces to gradient descent (GD).

-Regarding hyperparameter values, we performed hyperparameter search for the base learning rate $\rho$ of Adam needed in server updates, and the learning rate $\beta$ of simple GD in client updates; see details in the Appendix \ref{subsec:hyperparameterselection}.
+We consider three degrees of personalization. \begin{itemize} \item (\textit{i}) High-Pers where each client has $K=2$ randomly chosen classes from the total set of $C$ classes ($C=10$ for MNIST, CIFAR-10, Fashion-MNIST and $C=62$ for EMNIST), \item (\textit{ii}) Medium-Pers where $C/2$ classes are randomly assigned to each client, and \item (\textit{iii}) No-Pers where all clients have data points from all $C$ classes, i.e., all clients solve the same task. \end{itemize}